Fat binary: Apple's Universal binary

 In 2005, Apple announced another transition, from PowerPC processors to Intel x86 processors.
 Apple promoted the distribution of new applications that support both PowerPC and x86 natively by using executable files in Multi-Architecture Binary format.
 Apple calls such programs "Universal applications" and calls the file format "Universal binary" as perhaps a way to distinguish this new transition from the previous transition, or other uses of Multi-Architecture Binary format.

 Universal binary format was not necessary for forward migration of pre-existing native PowerPC applications; from 2006 to 2011, Apple supplied Rosetta, a PowerPC (PPC)-to-x86 dynamic binary translator, to play this role.
-However, Rosetta had a fairly steep performance overhead, so developers were encouraged to offer both PPC and Intel binaries, using Universal binaries.
-The obvious cost of Universal binary is that every installed executable file is larger, but in the years since the release of the PPC, hard-drive space has greatly outstripped executable size; while a Universal binary might be double the size of a single-platform version of the same application, free-space resources generally dwarf the code size, which becomes a minor issue.
-In fact, often a Universal-binary application will be smaller than two single-architecture applications because program resources can be shared rather than duplicated.
+However, Rosetta had a fairly steep performance overhead, so developers were encouraged to offer both PowerPC and Intel binaries, using Universal binaries.
+The obvious cost of Universal binaries is that every installed executable file is larger, but in the years between the introduction of Mac OS X and the switch to Intel, hard-drive space greatly outstripped executable size; while a Universal binary might be double the size of a single-platform version of the same application, the extra size is generally negligible given the amount of free space usually available.
+In fact, Universal-binary applications are often smaller than two single-architecture applications because program resources can be shared rather than duplicated.
 If not all of the architectures are required, the lipo and ditto command-line applications can be used to remove versions from the Multi-Architecture Binary image, thereby creating what is sometimes called a thin binary.

 In addition, Multi-Architecture Binary executables can contain code for both 32-bit and 64-bit versions of PowerPC and x86, allowing applications to be shipped in a form that supports 32-bit processors but that makes use of the larger address space and wider data paths when run on 64-bit processors.

 In versions of the Xcode development environment from 2.1 through 3.2 (running on Mac OS X 10.4 through Mac OS X 10.6), Apple included utilities which allowed applications to be targeted for both Intel and PowerPC architecture; universal binaries could eventually contain up to four versions of the executable code (32-bit PowerPC, 32-bit x86, 64-bit PowerPC, and 64-bit x86).
 However, PowerPC support was removed from Xcode 4.0 and is therefore not available to developers running Mac OS X 10.7 or greater.

 In 2020, Apple announced another transition, this time from Intel x86 processors to Apple silicon (ARM64 architecture).
 To smooth the transition Apple added support for the Universal 2 binary format; Universal 2 binary files are Multi-Architecture Binary files containing both x86-64 and ARM64 executable code, allowing the binary to run natively on both 64-bit Intel and 64-bit Apple silicon.
 Additionally, Apple introduced Rosetta 2 dynamic binary translation for x86 to Arm64 instruction set to allow users to run applications that do not have Universal binary variants.